 Contact with the plant can cause dermatitis in sensitive people[

 ].
 The seeds are toxic[

-Eastern N. America - New Hampshire to Florida, west to Texas and Manitoba.
+Eastern N. America - Minnesota and Ontario, east to New Hampshire, south to Texas and Florida

 Dry sandy woods and openings[

 ].
 Well-drained, open, circumneutral to acid, non-calcareous soils in oak or pine woods, on ridges and prairies[